neonephos/community/governing_board/governing_board_introduction.md

 ## I am a Contributor.
 What does the GB do for me?

-The Governing Board ensures that the technical project you contribute to obtains the necessary resources needed in order to advance its goals.
-Without the Governing Board your project may lose infrastructure support, community management, outreach efforts, direct financial support and more.
+The Governing Board ensures that the technical projects you contribute to obtain the necessary resources needed in order to advance their goals.
+Without the Governing Board the project would have to come up itself with infrastructure support, community management, outreach efforts, direct financial support and more.
 A strong Governing Board ensures a strong support network for your project.
-If you are a frequent contributor, the Governing Board member you will most likely cross ways with is the TAC Representative.
+As contributor, the Governing Board member you might cross paths with is the TAC Representative.
 The TAC Representative is the GB's technical liaison who actively engages with projects via e.g. [TAC meetings](../technical_advisory_council/technical_advisory_council_introduction.md).

 ## Further Reading